top of page

 (source image courtesy of Google Streetview)

 Beginning in the late 1960s, as Italian immigrants began their own building projects, the rounded Roman arch became an essential design feature and expression of their ethnic identity (Del Giudice, p.53).
-Indeed, the form of the arch was “a powerful cultural icon which harkens back to ancient Rome” and its famous Colosseum (Del Giudice, p.54) as well as the refined 16th century villas designed by Andrea Palladio (Faggion and Furlan, p.128).
+Indeed, the form of the arch is “a powerful cultural icon which harkens back to ancient Rome” and its famous Colosseum (Del Giudice, p.54) as well as the refined 16th century villas designed by Andrea Palladio (Faggion and Furlan, p.128).
 The use of arches, rhythmically repeated across a façade in such a bold fashion was a way for that generation to challenge Anglo-Canadian architectural traditions and assert an Italian ethnic and intellectual presence (Harney, p.30).

 The Colosseum